Actindo-AG/Documentation/Payments/Operation/01_ManageAuthorizations.md

    - [Authorizations &ndash; Logs](../UserInterface/01_ListAuthorizations.md#authorizations-–-logs)
 4. Return to the LIST and decide how to proceed with the transaction.

-## Capture an authorization transaction
+## Capture authorization transaction

 After you have checked an authorization transaction that could not be processed by the workflow, you can capture the transaction manually, so that the order process can be continued.

 #### Prerequisites

-- The status of an authorization transaction is **not** "Success". <!---Stimmt das oder gibt es noch mehr?-->
+- The status of an authorization transaction is **not** "Success".
+In this case, further processing has already been continued.<!---Stimmt das oder gibt es noch mehr?-->
 - It is recommended that you add the *Status ID* field to your view so that you are able to sort or filter for specific statuses.

 #### Procedure